gvwilson/thirdbit/_posts/2018/08/2018-08-12-the-real-challenge.md

 So I wonder:
 if we want openness to succeed for everyone, maybe we need to do the same.
-Maybe teaching people how to use tools well and giving them credit for what they build isn't enough;
+Maybe teaching people how to use tools well and giving them credit for what they build isn't enough.
+Maybe we want it to be about technology because that way we just have to change our software, not ourselves.
-maybe we need to find a way to celebrate our own imperfect art.
+Maybe what we really need to do is find a way to celebrate our own imperfect art.